 I kept mine for several days.
 The vases lasted longer than the flowers!

-Some tips to extend the life of your arrangement:
+To extend the life of your arrangement:

 - If you’re prepping these for a party, keep them in the fridge until you need them.